ahmedaq/MPF-BML-GUI/README.md

 2. For testing purposes, you can use the data provided in the Datasets folder in this repository.

-    <b> IMPORTANT: The data to be analyzed must be in the same directory where application is installed, e.g., /Documents/MPF-BML-GUI/applications/. </b>
+    __**IMPORTANT:**__ The data to be analyzed must be in the same directory where application is installed, e.g., /Documents/MPF-BML-GUI/applications/.

 3. The inferred maximum entropy parameters using MPF and  MPF-BML are saved in Excel format (see Supplementary Table 2), and the MCMC samples generated based on the inferred MPF-BML model (used in model verification) are also saved in a separate Excel file.